-On September 23, 1999, one of the greatest human errors in modern history made headlines across the world.
+On September 23, 1999, one of the greatest human errors examples in modern history made headlines across the world.

 The Mars Climate Orbiter was spinning in orbit around the red planet, beginning its mission to collect data on Earth’s closest neighbor.
 But the Climate Orbiter went radio silent just as it was starting to orbit Mars.